 Locating data for the lab:

-The first data set we are going to use is kept in the labs folder on our GIS file server.
-This is where you will find all the data used for labs taught in the GIS Lab as well as other data used for projects.
-There are other places on the server for data, but this where we will be starting.
+The first data set we are going to use is located in the labs folder on our GIS file server.
+This is where you will find all the spatial data used for for the courses in the GIS Lab as well as other data used for projects.

 Understanding where data is and how to manage your own spatial data:

 Before we start QGIS, lets ensure we understand how were are actually managing the data we will be using for Geog 204.
-Using the file browser, create a new folder in your K: drive (or workspace) called geog204 (you may have already done so in the tutorial).
+Using the file browser, create a new folder in your K: drive (or workspace) called geog204.
 You will find it easier to create folders (also called directories) with no spaces in the name (a good practice for outside the GIS Lab as well).
 Inside the geog204 folder, create another folder called lab1.
 This is where we will be putting files for our lab this week.
 Below you can see a sketch made using a keyboard that shows the tree (upside down) perspective of how files and folders managed.
-You can see where Scott’s files are located relative to the labs for instance.
 It is always a good idea to find out where files are stored on a computer (not just accepting the default locations such as “Documents” or “Photos”.

 Getting data from the lab folder: